Eric uses many online services and websites. He loves to talk about them with friends and family, and he has many things

-- Don't steal others peoples work and post it as yours.
+- Don't steal content you did not make and post it as yours.
 Doing this will get you trouble with subreddit users and maybe the moderators as well.

 - Post links with permanent and avoid using temporary links.

 - Read a linked article before commenting on it.